baglab/NetFUSES/README.md

 NetFUSES lets us combine nodes based on the semantic information contained within these sentence vectors.
 Using these knowledge graphs and precomputed vectors we can invoke NetFUSES to obtain a fused graph `G`, removing redundancies and giving a unified representation of the knowledge embedded within the separate entities.

+Here we fuse the three graphs using a cosine similarity function based on the sentence vectors:

 ```python
 import netfuses as nf
 import scipy.spatial